-When you go to the movie theater, have you ever stopped and really looked at the movie posters displayed there.
-Sometimes they are posters for upcoming attractions, and at other times the theater might display posters from classic films.
+When you go to the movie theater, have you ever stopped and really looked at the movie posters displayed there?
+You can find posters that are promoting a new upcoming blogbuster, a timeless must-see or a captivating documentary for example.

-Either way, what these posters have in common is that they manage to convey, powerfully and with a single image, what the movie is about.
-You can often determine the genre and key elements of the plot simply by glancing at the poster.
-That should tell you something about how powerful they can be.
+No matter what, these posters all do one thing well – they use a single picture to show what the movie is all about.
+You can often determine the genre and key elements of the plot simply by glancing at the poster, which is a testament to their influential power.

 Components of an Effective Movie Poster

-Let’s start by looking at the components of an effective movie poster so you understand why they overlap with logos.
+Let’s start by looking at the components of an effective movie poster to understand how they can be connected and beneficial to logo design.

 One of the first things you might notice about a movie poster is the typography.
 Many posters use unique fonts and lettering that highlight the plots and themes of the films they represent.